ChocoChipset/iOSCowboy.github.io/_posts/2013-12-02-pebble-mavericks-and-xcode-5.md

 0. Be sure you have opened the iOS Pebble app v2.x at least once.

-1. Put your Pebble in Recovery Mode: Press the Back button, the Up button and the Select button for at least 30 seconds until you see “Loading…” on the screen.
+1. Put your Pebble in Recovery Mode: Press the Back button, the Up button and the Select button for at least 30 seconds until you see 'Loading…' on the screen.

 	Don't let that 'Pebble' screen fool you!
-Keep pressing those buttons until you see *Loading...*.
+Keep pressing those buttons until you can read 'Loading...'.

-2. Repair your Pebble to your iOS device's bluetooth,
+2. Re-pair your Pebble with your iOS device's bluetooth.

-3. If your device suggests that an upgrade is available, refuse the upgrade,
+3. If your device suggests that an upgrade is available, refuse the upgrade.

-4. Open one of the following links from your iOS device.
-Your phone will start upgrading your Pebble.
+4. Open one of the following links from your iOS device, your phone will start upgrading your Pebble:

-	If your serial number starts with a number, [download Pebble Firmware 2.0-BETA2 for v1_5.](https://developer.getpebble.com/2/download/Pebble-2.0-BETA2-ev2_4.pbz).
+	* If your serial number starts with a number, [download Pebble Firmware 2.0-BETA2 for v1_5.](https://developer.getpebble.com/2/download/Pebble-2.0-BETA2-ev2_4.pbz).

-	If your serial number starts with the letter *Q*, [download Pebble Firmware 2.0-BETA2 for ev2_4](https://developer.getpebble.com/2/download/Pebble-2.0-BETA2-v1_5.pbz).
+	* If your serial number starts with the letter *Q*, [download Pebble Firmware 2.0-BETA2 for ev2_4](https://developer.getpebble.com/2/download/Pebble-2.0-BETA2-v1_5.pbz).

 ## Things You Need In Your Computer

-1. Install the Xcode Command Line Tools by typing the following command in the Terminal[1]:
+1. Install the Xcode Command Line Tools by typing the following command in the Terminal:

 	```
 	xcode-select --install